ecosensors/EcoDs18b20Advanced/README.md

 # EcoDs18b20Advanced
  DS18B20 Library based on Arduino-Temperature-Control-Library  lib

 That library does not work yet.
-It's for now a exercice...
+It's for now an exercise...

 ## License